Testosterone Therapy for Libido in Miami, FL

 Treating Loss of Libido by Boosting Testosterone

-Testosterone replacement therapy (TRT) is widely prescribed to counter loss of desire in men.
-The hormone may be administered through injection, patch, gel or lozenge.
+Testosterone replacement therapy (TRT) is widely prescribed to counter the loss of desire in men.
+The hormone may be administered through injection, patch, gel, or lozenge.

 A skin patch containing androgens (the family of male hormones that includes testosterone) may be applied daily to the arm or upper body.
 This is called transdermal TRT.
 Testosterone supplementation is also available as a gel.
 Another patch is designed to be inserted into the mouth twice a day.